 Optometrist Steve Finch loves those Christmas traditions he has set up with his family and his town.
-As such, he has a schedule of activities for his family starting on December 1st, and is the official unofficial consultant for anything Christmas related in his town of Cloverdale, Massachusetts.
-During the Christmas season, the Halls move in to the house across the street from the Finch's.
+As such, he has a schedule of activities for his family starting on December 1, and is the unofficial consultant for anything Christmas-related in his town of Cloverdale, Massachusetts.
+During the Christmas season, the Halls move into the house across the street from the Finches'.
 The Halls in general are different in outlook and temperament than the Finches.
 Unlike Steve, Buddy Hall scams his way through life and never follows through with anything he starts.
-While Kelly Finch and Tia Hall - Steve's wife and Buddy's wife respectively - and their children begin friendships based largely on those differences, Steve and Buddy butt heads based on those differences.
+While Kelly Finch and Tia Hall and their children begin friendships based largely on those differences, Steve and Buddy butt heads based on those differences.
 It begins with Buddy striving to have his house seen from outer space by decorating it as lavishly and brightly as possible.
-One of the results of Buddy's task his that he becomes the new go to guy for anything ...Written by
+One of the results of Buddy's task is that he becomes the new go-to guy for anything Christmas-related in Cloverdale, usurping Steve's coveted ...Written by

 See more »

 14 of 22 people found this review helpful.

 Was this review helpful to you?